4-H Clubs

 Community Clubs - A 4-H Community Club is a way for youth to get involved with peers and learn new skills.
 This type of club involves members of a variety of ages and interests.

 Project Clubs - Typically meet in the evenings or on the weekend.
-This type of club offers one project area (find the list here!) to work within through multiple learning experiences and activities.
+This type of club offers one project area to work within through multiple learning experiences and activities.
 The 4-H project club is an ideal way to expand memberships and to create interest in new project areas.

 4-H Afterschool Clubs provide experiences for young people that address healthy development is the goal of 4-H. They are designed to combine the resources of 4-H and the Cooperative Extension Service with community/school-based organizations that provide out-of-school time programs.
 The 4-H Afterschool club operates within the structure of the community/school-based organization.